slazav/mapsoft2/modules/geo_data/Formats.md

 #### Map
 - Only a few datums and projections (more can be added).
+  On writing WGS datum is used if ozi_map_wgs option is set or map datum is unknown.
 - Character encoding conversion is applied only to map name, not to filename.
 - No support for user-defined datums (ellipsoid+shift).